 - Stroke.
 Stroke patients who take citicoline by mouth or by IV within 24 hours of having the kind of stroke that is caused by a clot (ischemic stroke) are possibly more likely than other ischemic stroke patients to have a complete recovery within 3 months.
 Citicoline is most likely to work in people who can't receive a medicine called rtPA for their stroke.

 Insufficient Evidence for

 - Lazy eye (amblyopia).
-Early research suggests that giving citicoline as a shot for 15 days, or taking it by mouth for up to 1 year, might improve vision in people with a lazy eye.
+Early research shows that giving citicoline as a shot for 15 days, or taking it by mouth for up to 1 year, might improve vision in people with a lazy eye.

 - Long-term blood flow problems in the brain (cerebrovascular diseases).
 There is some evidence that taking citicoline by mouth or injecting citicoline into the vein or muscle might improve memory and behavior in patients with long-term cerebrovascular diseases, such as stroke.

 - A mental state in which a person is confused and unable to think clearly.
-Early research suggests that taking citicoline before and after surgery does not decrease confusion or improve thinking in elderly people.
+Early research shows that taking citicoline before and after surgery does not decrease confusion or improve thinking in elderly people.

 - Depression.
 There is some evidence that taking citicoline by mouth with an antidepressant called citalopram might help treat depression better than citalopram alone.